Ten for Teens 2020

 Mail your gift card(s) and message(s) by December 9, 2020.

 Now put your envelope in a larger one and mail it off!
 We (Frugal Living NW) will collect the gift cards and deliver them to the folks at Every Child PDX, who will then distribute them to the caseworkers at the DHS offices in the Portland Metro area.
 Please mail your gifts to:

 PO Box 314

 This deadline is so we can get as many cards to DHS offices in time for their holiday parties.
-Cards received after the date will still be used by Embrace Oregon to give to teens in foster care in Multnomah, Clackamas, and Washington counties.
+Cards received after the date will still be used by Every Child PDX to give to teens in foster care in Multnomah, Clackamas, and Washington counties.
 Late gifts are more than welcome!

 If you live outside the Portland Metro area.

 This campaign is specially for the nine DHS offices in the Portland Metro area (Multnomah, Clackamas, Washington counties).
 If you live outside these counties and have a burden to give to the teens served in your community, please fill out the contact form at Every Child and write GIFT CARD in the comment area.
 Someone from the Every Child team will personally connect you with someone from your local office so your gift gets to the correct people.

 All the extra details.